 3. The Bible records that God’s thoughts would be communicated to “all generations” and that His Word “standeth forever.”
 (Psalm 33:11).
 God’s Word is reliable.
 It has stood and will stand the test of time.

 “Being born again, not of corruptible seed, but of incorruptible, by the word of God, which liveth and abideth for ever… the word of the Lord endureth for ever.”
 (1 Peter 1:23, 25)“The words of the LORD are pure words: as silver tried in a furnace of earth, purified seven times.”
 (Ps.
 12:6)

 Biblical and Practical Points:

 - God gave to early man great abilities, such as the abilities to develop musical instruments or metallurgy (Genesis 4:21-22).
-He made the first man, Adam, not as descended from an ape-like ancestor, but with abilities to function in all capacities, including language.
+He made the first man, Adam, with His Own hand and not taking one who had descended from an ape-like ancestor.
+He made him with abilities to function perfectly in all capacities, including language.

 - Languages do not evolve.
 Rather, they have “devolved” since Adam as words change meanings over time and lose their original significance.
 One Scriptural and modern example of this is the word “gay” in James (2:3) where it is used to refer to “gay clothing.”
 Clearly, “gay” did not mean “homosexual” as in modern terminology.